-Make a DIY Magnetic Needle Minder
+How to Make a Needle Minder

 When you are stitching and need to pause for a few minutes or get your next length of thread ready, where do you put your needle?
 It's far too easy for needles to go missing during these moments, but a magnetic needle minder helps avoid this problem.
 There are lots of different needle minders available to buy, and you can find them with just about any design you can imagine, but why buy when you can create your own?
 They are so easy to make!
 You can infuse your personality into it, creating a stitching accessory as unique as you are.

-- Industrial strength glue
+- Industrial strength glue such as E-6000

-As long as your magnets hold to each other, and create a strong pull through the base, they will work.Continue to 3 of 5 below.
+As long as your magnets hold to each other, and create a strong pull through the base, they will work.

 Lots of things will work for the base, as long as they are small and thin.

-Cabochons are a popular item to use when making needle minders, as they come in so many styles and designs.
+- Cabochons are a popular item to use when making needle minders, as they come in so many styles and designs.
 Look for them in craft supply stores or online.

-The important thing is to test your item before you glue it all together.
-Hold the two magnet pieces behind the base and place the needle on the base.
-If the needle clings to the base when you give it a shake, you're all set!Continue to 4 of 5 below.
+The important thing is to test your base before you glue everything together.
+Hold the two magnets behind the base, and see if the needle stays moves.
+If the needle clings to the base when you give it a shake, you're all set!

-Squeeze a small amount onto the back of your needle minder base.
+- Squeeze a small amount onto the back of your needle minder base.

 Let the glue dry for several hours, or even overnight.
-This is important, because if the glue isn't completely cured before you use your new needle minder, you may get glue on your embroidery work or the magnet may pull off.Continue to 5 of 5 below.
+If it hasn't completely cured before you use your new needle minder, you may get glue on your embroidery work, or the magnet may pull off.

-How to Use Your Needle Minder
+Test Your Needle Minder

 Your needle minder is done!
 No more lost needles as you work!
 It's a good idea to remove your needle minder when you're done stitching for a time.